Are there any risks or side effects?

 - You have a prolapse of the womb

 If the ring is out of your vagina for up to 3 hours, don’t worry, it will still protect you against pregnancy.
 Rinse the NuvaRing with cold or lukewarm water (never hot), and re-insert it.
 If the ring is out of your vagina for more than 3 hours, you could be at risk of pregnancy: follow the advice in the information leaflet in your NuvaRing packet.

 It is also possible the NuvaRing will break – but this is very rare.
 If you notice that your ring has broken, take it out and insert a new one as soon as possible.
-If you had sex during the 7 days before you noticed the broken ring, there is a small chance you may be pregnant.
-Contact your doctor or take a pregnancy test to confirm.
+If you had sex during the 7 days before you noticed the broken ring, there is a small chance you could be at risk of pregnancy.
+Contact your doctor or chemist for emergency contraception or take a pregnancy test to confirm.